5 responsible things you definitely don't need to do if you live alone

-Now don’t go throwing responsibility out of the window for a life of utter recklessness and chaos, BUT do understand there’s some stuff you definitely don’t need to stress over if you live alone.
+Now, we don’t recommend throwing responsibility out of the window for a life of utter recklessness and chaos, but we do understand there’s some stuff you definitely don’t need to stress over if you live alone.
+Here are 5 responsible things you don’t need to do on a daily basis if you live alone.

 Living alone doesn’t mean you need to become buddy-buddy with your neighbor(s).
 You may feel like it’s the adult thing to do to introduce yourself, bring over a pie, and offer to watch their dog, but if you’re simply not feeling it, then don’t force yourself to do it, especially if it makes you feel uncomfortable.
 “Some people enjoy interacting with their neighbors whereas some people are introverted or private and prefer to have more solitary time,” Dr. Manly says.

 The great thing about being alone is that you don’t have to answer to anyone but yourself.
 So instead of rushing yourself to get to know your neighbors, take all the time you need to settle into your space and then opt for other ways to connect when the time is right. “[While] a bit of time with neighbors can be helpful in creating a community atmosphere, those who are more introverted may do better with short coffee dates or other light interactions,” she says.